tobiasbriones/cp-unah-is910-simulation-theory/babylon-cubes/index.md

 # Babylon Cubes

 In this article, a brief introduction to Babylon.js is given to render cubes into a web page.

 ## Introduction

-Computer simulations are an innovative technology in this era.
-They can help to visualize industrial processes, real-time processes, running scientific experiments and, many more.
+Computer simulations are innovative technology in this era.
+They can help to visualize industrial processes, real-time processes, running scientific experiments, and many more.

-Computer graphics either 2D or 3D are fundamental to computer simulations so one can see real life looking results.
+Computer graphics either 2D or 3D are fundamental to computer simulations so one can see real-life-looking results.
 This leads to the development of say, 3D models so that they can be rendered into a virtual canvas and be interactive.
 In order to achieve this result on the internet browser using web technology like HTML and JS, a library called Babylon.js can be used.